Published 17:08 IST, May 15th 2019

 Advertisement

-In past few years, many or streaming services have emerged, helping more people drop ir cable subscriptions. se include ones from AT&T and Google that, like Hulu’s live-TV service, compete with traditional cable bundle.
-Ors are more focused, like HBO w.
+In the past few years, many other streaming services have emerged, helping more people drop their cable subscriptions.
+These include ones from AT&T and Google that, like Hulu’s live-TV service, compete with the traditional cable bundle.
+Others are more focused, like HBO Now.

 Meanwhile, big media companies that own TV networks are looking to launch still more streaming services as a way to make up for revenue lost from fewer cable subscriptions.